-This section of our website sets out the arrangements operated by the firm in relation to Article 18 of the EU Market Abuse Regulation (2014/596) and EU Commission Implementing Regulation (2016/347) (the Insider List Rules).
-These arrangements shall be operated whenever we act on behalf or on account of a client who is subject to the Insider List Rules in relation to information to which the firm has access and which the firm has been informed is inside information for the purposes of the Insider List Rules (Inside Information).
+This section of our website sets out the arrangements operated by the firm in relation to Article 18 of (i) the UK version of the Market Abuse Regulation (EU) 2014/596, which is part of UK law by virtue of the EU (Withdrawal) Act 2018, and the FCA Business Technical Standard on the format and content of insider lists (EU) (2016/347) (the UK Insider List Rules); and (ii) the EU Market Abuse Regulation (EU) (2014/596) and the Commission Implementing Regulation on the format and content of insider lists (EU) (2016/347) (the EU Insider List Rules).
+These arrangements shall be operated whenever we act on behalf or on account of a client who is subject to the UK Insider List Rules and/or the EU Insider List Rules in relation to information to which the firm has access and which the firm has been informed is inside information for the purposes of the relevant Insider List Rules (Inside Information).

-The firm will maintain lists as required by the Insider List Rules of persons working for Slaughter and May on behalf of a client or on a client’s account, under a contract of employment or otherwise, who have access to Inside Information (Insider Lists).
-The Insider Lists shall contain the information required by the Insider List Rules and will be updated as required by those rules and kept for the period required by those rules.
+The firm will maintain lists as required by the relevant Insider List Rules of persons working for Slaughter and May on behalf of a client or on a client’s account, under a contract of employment or otherwise, who have access to Inside Information in relation to a retainer (Insider List).
+The Insider List shall contain the information required by the relevant Insider List Rules and will be updated as required by those rules and kept for the period required by those rules.

 The firm takes the necessary measures to ensure that every person working for Slaughter and May whose name is on an Insider List acknowledges the legal and regulatory duties entailed and is aware of the sanctions attaching to the misuse or improper circulation of Inside Information.
 These measures include appropriate training of both legal and non-legal staff and appropriate provisions in employment contracts.